Pramath Raj Sinha

+Pramath Raj Sinha is an entrepreneur, academic administrator, executive, and philanthropist.
+He is the founder & chairman of the board of trustees of Ashoka University, a premier liberal arts and sciences university pioneering interdisciplinary education and research in India.
+He is a founding senior partner of Jetri, India's only education-focused strategy and implementation firm.
+He was also the founding dean and is a member of the executive board of Indian School of Business (ISB), a top-ranked business school.

-Pramath Raj Sinha is an entrepreneur, institution-builder, academic, executive, and philanthropist.
-He was the Founding Dean of Indian School of Business (ISB)., and one of the Founders of Harappa Education, 9.9 Group, Ashoka University, Vedica Scholars Programme for Women, and Naropa Fellowship.
-Sinha was formerly the CEO of Ananda Bazar Patrika (ABP) Group, a leading media company, and a Partner at McKinsey & Company.
+Dr. Sinha has been instrumental in setting up a wide spectrum of change-based higher education initiatives, including a first-of-its-kind postgraduate management program for women, an entrepreneurship fellowship for the Himalayan region, and a solution-focused design university for the built environment.
+He was also the founder and chairperson of Harappa (now part of upGrad), along with Vedica Scholars Programme for Women, and Naropa Fellowship.
+He has been a media entrepreneur, education consultant and management advisor at the 9.9 Group Private Limited, which he founded, and a Partner at McKinsey & Company.

 Early life and education

-Sinha grew up in Patna with three older sisters and completed his schooling from St. Michael's High School.
+Sinha grew up in Patna with three older sisters and completed his schooling from St. Michael's High School, Patna, Bihar.
 His father and grandfather were both writers and his father owned a textbook-publishing business.

-He completed his undergraduate studies at the Indian Institute of Technology (IIT), Kanpur where he got a B.Tech in Metallurgy in 1986 and then went on to do his Masters and PhD in Mechanical Engineering and Applied Mechanics from the University of Pennsylvania.
+He received a PhD and an MSE from the University of Pennsylvania, and a BTech from the Indian Institute of Technology (IIT), Kanpur, where he was honoured with the Distinguished Alumnus Award in 2018.

 Pramath is fluent in English, Hindi and Bhojpuri.
-He currently lives in New Delhi with his wife.

 Career

 McKinsey & Company

-After completing his PhD, Sinha worked in McKinsey & Company for 12 years and was a Partner in the firm.
+After completing his PhD, Sinha worked in McKinsey & Company for 12 years and was a partner in the firm.
 He joined the firm's North America Practice as a consultant in 1993 and subsequently started working with the India Practice in 1995.
 Sinha moved to India in 1997 and helped build the India Practice.

 In his 12 years at the firm, he worked with both public and private sector clients, including working with the Malaysian government to make the country a knowledge hub.
 He led McKinsey India's telecom, IT, and media practice.
 He also focused on issues around organisation transformation and leadership.

 Post McKinsey & Company

 In 2006, Sinha joined Ananda Bazar Patrika (ABP) as the group's MD & CEO.
 ABP owned properties such as Ananda Bazar Patrika, The Telegraph, STAR News, as well as Penguin Books India.
 In 2007, Sinha left the ABP Group to launch his own company 9.9 Media (renamed as 9.9 Group).
-Sinha continues to serve as the Managing Director of 9.9 Group.
+Sinha continues to serve as the managing director of 9.9 Group.
 9.9 Group is the strategic partner of Albright Stonebridge Group (ASG) in India, a commercial diplomacy firm chaired by former US Secretary of State Madeleine Albright and former US Secretary of Commerce Carlos Guiterrez.
 Sinha serves as the Senior Counselor responsible for the South Asia practice at ASG.